gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 On Ubuntu 20.04: `sudo apt install [100 lines of packages]`

 On Fedora: `sudo dnf [whatever, I never used Fedora :D ]`

+On macOS: `brew install [100 lines of packages named slightly differently]`
 ```

 Etc. I have done it myself.
 And I think this is a terrible idea.
 Here's why: